CommitBART: A Large Pre-trained Model for GitHub Commits: Experimental Setup

 We select one understanding task (i.e., security patch identification) and three generation tasks (i.e., commit message generation, positive code statements generation, and updated code snippet generation) as fine-tuning tasks.

-\textbf{Security Patch Identification.} The task aims to identify whether a commit fixing a software vulnerability or not and this task has been extensively researched with some neural models (e.g., SPI~\cite{zhou2021spi}, E-SPI~\cite{wu2022enhancing}, PatchRNN~\cite{wang2021patchrnn}).
+\textbf{Security Patch Identification.} This task aims to identify whether a commit fixes a software vulnerability or not.
+It has been extensively researched with some neural models (e.g., SPI~\cite{zhou2021spi}, E-SPI~\cite{wu2022enhancing}, PatchRNN~\cite{wang2021patchrnn}).
 We use the same dataset provided by E-SPI~\cite{wu2022enhancing} with the same train-validation-test split for evaluation.